j-oni/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is  application based on React.js and Meteor.js.
+This is an application build in Meteor.js and React.js.
 It was created fallowing course on Udemy.com

 ## Author